Chart Color Schemes

 Health

-Health performance in Dalmeny is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Dalmeny is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Dalmeny faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low, at approximately 47% (about 1,033 people), compared to the national average of 55.7%.
+Dalmeny faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Private health cover is extremely low at approximately 47% of the total population (around 1,033 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 14.1%) and mental health issues (9.7%).
-Conversely, 53.2% report no medical ailments, compared to 59.6% in Rest of NSW.
-Dalmeny has a higher proportion of seniors aged 65 and over, at 38.6% (854 people), than the 31.7% in Rest of NSW.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (affecting 14.1% of residents) and mental health issues (9.7%), while 53.2% report having no medical ailments, compared to 63.3% in Rest of NSW.
+Working-age population health presents notable challenges with elevated chronic condition rates.
+Dalmeny has a higher proportion of seniors (38.7%, or 856 people) than Rest of NSW (23.4%).
+Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health